zxlml/zxlml.github.io/cn_page.md

 - Controlled Feature Interaction Selection for Deep Sparse Networks
 - From Conflicts to Convergence: A Zeroth-order Method for Multi-Objective Learning
 - On the Generalization Ability of Next-Token-Prediction Pretraining.
+- HDME: Hallucination Detection in LLMs Using Manifold Embedding.
 - Explainable Hardware Trojan Detection and Localization in FPGA Netlists.

 # 🎖️ 近期活动与奖项